Carl Everett: Playing career

-Controversy
+Personal life

-Everett is quite outspoken with his beliefs, and his remarks have proven controversial on several occasions.
+During his playing career, Everett was quite outspoken with his beliefs, and his remarks proved controversial on several occasions.
 Perhaps the best-known of these was his denial of the existence of dinosaurs.
 He was quoted as saying, "God created the sun, the stars, the heavens and the earth, and then made Adam and Eve.
 The Bible never says anything about dinosaurs.
 You can't say there were dinosaurs when you never saw them.
 Somebody actually saw Adam and Eve eating apples.
 No one ever saw a Tyrannosaurus rex."
 He also derided fossils of dinosaur bones as man-made fakes.
 In reference to these comments, Boston Globe columnist Dan Shaughnessy dubbed Everett "Jurassic Carl."
 Everett, in turn, referred to Shaughnessy as the "curly-haired boyfriend" of Globe beat writer Gordon Edes.

-Everett in an interview with Shaughnessy, questioned the validity of the Apollo Moon Landing.
+Everett, in an interview with Shaughnessy, questioned the validity of the Apollo Moon Landing.

 Everett frequently got into altercations with umpires during his career.
 Some of these tirades have resulted in suspensions and fines.
 Everett's longest suspension came during the 2000 season after an incident in which he bumped heads with umpire Ron Kulpa while arguing Kulpa's ruling that Everett's batting stance was illegal.
 Everett was suspended for 10 games and fined $5,000.
-Everett has stated that he thrives on being hated, and that it keeps him on top of his game.
-Opposing players, umpires, and even his own teammates are not immune, as evidenced by his postgame shouting match with Seattle manager Mike Hargrove after a 14–6 loss to the Los Angeles Angels on July 5, 2006.
+He also got into a postgame shouting match with Mariners manager Mike Hargrove after a loss to the Los Angeles Angels on July 5, 2006.